-Traditional cuckoo clocks, chalet cuckoo clocks, hunting cuckoo clocks, hooting owl clocks, quartz cuckoo clocks, virtually, all kinds of cuckoo clocks, stocked, in the USA.
+Traditional cuckoo clocks, chalet cuckoo clocks, hunting cuckoo clocks, hooting owl clocks, quartz cuckoo clocks, virtually all kinds of cuckoo clocks, stocked, in the USA.
 We also stock many other types such as mantel and wall clocks.

-Please note when shopping, the cuckoo clock is measured from the very top part of the clock to the very bottom part of the cuckoo clock and does not count the weights or pendulum.
+Please note when shopping, the cuckoo clock is measured from the very top part of the clock, to the very bottom part of the cuckoo clock and does not count the weights or pendulum.

-The cuckoo clocks is very energy efficient as they operate by gravity as the cast iron weights, or in some instances hand-carved wooden weights, pull down on the chain drive which runs the cuckoo clock mechanism.
+Cuckoo Clocks are very energy efficient as they operate by gravity as the cast iron weights, or in some instances hand-carved wooden weights, pull down on the chain drive which runs the cuckoo clock mechanism.
 The pendulum swings back and forth under the clock and controls the timing or beat of the cuckoo clock.

 There was also a market for a quartz cuckoo clock, which is battery powered.
 This type of cuckoo clock is more for the person on the go who wants a cuckoo clock around but does not want to wind the clock as is required of the traditional cuckoo clock.
 Quartz cuckoo clocks have taken on many of the traits of the traditional cuckoo clocks by utilizing the intricate carvings made by the Black Forest carvers, they just use a battery powered mechanism.
 Quartz cuckoo clocks are not considered to be “authentic” as they do not use the traditional mechanical mechanism as do the cuckoo clocks of the past.

 We do hope this has helped to answer your questions about the German Black Forest cuckoo clock.
 There are a few books on the market that can help, one being “Black Forest Clockmaker and the Cuckoo Clock” by Karl Kochmann.
-The Black Forest Clock Association has also evolved and it is a go to site for even more information about these fine cuckoo clocks.
+The Black Forest Clock Association has also evolved and it a go to site for even more information about these fine cuckoo clocks.